 Spooked by the thought of what swims below the surface, father-son surfing duo David and Nathan Garrison teamed up with marine biologists to create Sharkbanz, using magnetic technology to disrupt sharks’ electrical sixth sense and keep the beasts at bay.
 Wear the band on your wrist or ankle, or equip your board with a Modom Shark Leash.

-Make a statement and a difference with Outerknown’s #ITSNOTOK beach towel, made from super-soft Portuguese cotton.
+Make a statement and a difference with one of the four designs of Outerknown’s The Beach Towel, made from super-soft Portuguese cotton.
 World Surf League champ Kelly Slater teamed up with designer John Moore to create island-inspired duds that are earth-friendly and fair trade.
 Some products, like this towel, give 100% of proceeds to support the Ocean Conservancy’s beach and ocean preservation efforts

 Hawaiian-inspired footwear line OluKai makes the transition from sand to land a breeze with beach-ready features like drop-in heels.
 Even better, the company supports nonprofits in Hawaii geared toward environmental and cultural preservation.